 This installation was organized by Duke University student interns Annalise Johnson (T’16) and Rosemary Williams (T’16).
-The photographs were a bequest from Aubrey Courtney Shives, Jr. (T’66) and are exhibited together for the first time since their arrival at the Nasher Museum.
+The photographs were a bequest from Aubrey Courtney Shives, Jr. (T’66).

 Ansel Adams, Moonrise, Hernandez, New Mexico, 1941.
 Gelatin silver print, 15 1/2 x 19 1/2 inches (39.4 x 49.5 cm).
 Collection of the Nasher Museum of Art at Duke University.
 Bequest of the Aubrey Courtney Shives, Jr. (T’66) Trust; 2011.8.16. © The Ansel Adams Publishing Rights Trust.